kubeflow/website/content/docs/examples/_index.md

 +++
-title = "Examples and Tutorials" description = "A summary of recommended walkthroughs, blog posts, tutorials, and codelabs" weight = 80
+title = "Examples and Tutorials" description = "A summary of recommended walk-throughs, blog posts, tutorials, and codelabs" weight = 80
 +++